 The Seabrook House, 47 Lawrence Street, c.
 1850

 John Archibald Seabrook is believed to be the original owner of this home, built in the 1840s-50s.
-The home is a typical Lowcountry style—two-story frame weatherboard on six-foot piers.
+These Lowcountry style homes—two-story frame weatherboard on six-foot piers.
 There are two dormer windows on the north and south sides of the steeply pitched gabled roof.
 On the north side are two tall brick chimneys, and the old summer kitchen (previously detached) was raised on piers and attached during the 20th century.

 In 1876, the property was sold to Egbert and Kate H. DuBois.
 In 2000, the house was purchased and carefully restored by Mr. and Mrs Van DuBose who won the BPHS Caldwell Award for Historic Preservation.
 The home is presently owned by Cynthia Minard.